10 Essential New Zealand Travel Tips

 If you are coming to New Zealand on a more long-term trip, be sure to hit up our 30 Tips for Backpacking in New Zealand too.

 A famous saying in New Zealand is “Four Seasons in a Day”, meaning the weather changes so often in New Zealand that is often feels like you experience four seasons in a day.
 Let that be a word of warning to you and always have an extra layer with you, even when venturing on a day trip in summer.
 The weather can change on a dime, so be prepared.

 For more advice on what clothing to take in New Zealand, see What Clothes to Pack to Travel in New Zealand.

 2. Get around by bus, car or camper

-New Zealand is well connected with roads and a national bus services.
-The cheapest way to get around would be to get a pass for the InterCity Bus or Manabus, however, you can amp up your bus experience with like-minded travellers on one of the hop-on hop-off buses or other bus tour companies.
+New Zealand is well connected with roads and national bus services.
+The cheapest way to get around would be to get a pass for the InterCity Bus or A to B bus tickets from Skip Bus, however, you can amp up your bus experience with like-minded travellers on one of the hop-on hop-off buses or other bus tour companies.
 Work out the difference between bus services in New Zealand by checking out Bus Networks in New Zealand.
 For more independent travel and to get to those off the beaten track places, rent a car or campervan.
-Long-term backpackers will find that buying a car or campervan then selling it after your trip is much more cost-effective than than renting.
+Long-term backpackers will find that buying a car or campervan then selling it after your trip is much more cost-effective than renting.